 How to Work

-3. Increase install conversion by measuring the position progress and ASO strategy.
+3. Increase install conversion rate by measuring the position progress and ASO strategy.
 The analysis shows what keywords bring more installs, how users react to graphics (view to install conversion), and the effectiveness of the strategy in general.
 Then you will know when you need to change your ASO strategy or start an ASO audit.

 7. Analyze how previously made steps impact the installs.
 Data can be downloaded right in Excel as a CSV format, or use the Google Sheets Add-on for your convenience.
 Data in tables are ready for analysis, and you won’t need to go to App Store Connect and Google Play Console to get everything for your report manually.